 Scotland’s capital city - A European Gem.
+Our private tours of the beautiful city of Edinburgh will bring to life it's unique charm and character.
 The Old Town and New Town sit at its centre divided by beautiful Princes Street Gardens and the National Art Galleries of Scotland.
 Explore the medieval streets, squares, closes and stairs of the Old Town, centred around the famous Royal Mile which links Edinburgh Castle to the Palace of Holyrood House.
 Tenement housing from the 16th and 17th century towers over shops, restaurants, cafes and bars making this a thriving vibrant place.
 Edinburgh’s elegant New Town is the world’s most complete example of Georgian architecture and along with the Old Town was declared a Unesco World Heritage site in 1995.
 We offer a full day tour so you will get to know Edinburgh away from the tourist bustle in this most unique city.
 Our tours centre around Old and New Town for the first part of the day then we head off for a delicious lunch in a local neighbourhood.
 We will then tour the local’s favourite places along the north side of the city by the Firth of Forth travelling to the old port of Leith.

 Our private city tour lasts 8 hours and includes accommodation pick up and drop off.